amarula/dyndesign/docs/class_builder.md

 script argument parser, establishing a **standardized approach for crafting scripts driven by custom options**.

-Below is a Python script that accepts `-a` and `-b` as options and constructs a class based on those options.
+Below is a Python script that accepts "-a" and "-b" as options and constructs a class based on those options.

 ``` py